vivdiwakar/deploy-tools/README.md

 # deploy-tools
-Deployment scripts run using Puppet (local) on an Ubuntu-based host.
+Deployment scripts to install languages locally using Puppet (on an Ubuntu-based host).

 ### Install Puppet agent to manage installs from manifests ###
 ```